GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 Our journey will start in the late 50s.
 In 1957 Rosenblatt, an erudite psychologist, conceived the earliest and simplest type of artificial neural network, the Perceptron.
+The Perceptron functions as a simple classifier that based on some inputs it outputs 0 or 1.
-Its functionality is straightforward: take a set of inputs, calculate their weighted average based on some weights, add a parameter called bias, and check the sign of the result.
+Its calculations are straightforward: take the inputs, calculate their weighted average, add a parameter called bias, and check the sign of the result.
 If the result is greater or equal to zero the neuron outputs 1, otherwise if the result is less than 0 it outputs 0.

 In mathematical notation the equation described above for four inputs is:

 $$